Kalashkundaliyacyber/App.Hackinghub/Path to RCE/Readme.md

 ```

-Let me know if there are any further changes you’d like!
+This version reflects the corrected commands in **Step 8**.
+Let me know if there’s anything else!
 ```